The Wrap-Up: Put Some Respect on My Name!

 Raw is still struggling to feel must-watch.
-The fact that they don’t have a world title hurts the show.
-The Finn Balor vs. Seth match didn’t move the needle for me.
+The fact that they don’t have a World Title hurts the show.
+The Finn Balor vs. Seth Rollins match didn’t move the needle for me.
 They weren’t in a feud, and I knew Seth would win.
-The Woman's division feels stuck in a loop right now, and I really want Raw to split up Bianca’s team and use them as singles stars.
-Austin Theory's big comeback was the closest thing to mattering.
-However, his explanation for losing Money In The Bank was terrible, and ultimately he lost to Dolph Ziggler a week after he lost his Money In The Bank.
+The Women's Division feels stuck in a loop right now.
+I really want Raw to split up Bianca Belair’s team and use them as singles stars.
+Austin Theory's big comeback was the closest thing that mattered.
+However, his explanation for losing Money in the Bank was terrible.
+Ultimately, he lost to Dolph Ziggler a week after he lost his Money in the Bank.

 4th Place Impact

-Impact also didn’t have a very eventful show, and I feel like the show did just enough to progress its stories.
-The closest thing to making the highlight list was Sami Callihan vs. Eric Young in a Double Jeopardy match.
+Impact also didn’t have a very eventful show.
+I feel like the show did just enough to progress its stories.
+The closest thing to making the highlight list was Sami Callihan vs. Eric Young in a Double Jeopardy Match.
 The match concept was great, but Sami should have lost.
 How can we take Violent By Design seriously if they lose immediately?

 3rd Place SmackDown

 SmackDown progressed their stories, which was enjoyable to watch, but only one part of the show rose to the level of a highlight.
-Bray and LA Knight are heating up, but their interaction wasn't big enough to be a highlight yet.
-Ricochet and Ali was a great match that almost made the highlight list, but the wrong person won.
+Bray Wyatt and LA Knight are heating up, but their interaction wasn't big enough to be a highlight yet.
+Ricochet and Mustafa Ali was a great match that almost made the highlight list, but the wrong person won.
 Ali had more storyline momentum, and he needed that win more.
-Lastly, Kevin Owens running in and beating up Roman was exciting.
-However, he was the most predictable person to choose as the last member, and that was a bit of a letdown after Sheamus set up a big surprise at the beginning of the show.
+Lastly, Kevin Owens running in and beating up Roman Reigns was exciting.
+However, he was the most predictable person to choose as the last member.
+That was a bit of a letdown after Sheamus set up a big surprise at the beginning of the show.

 2nd Place Dynamite

 Dynamite had two highlight matches that were excellent in the ring and were meaningful to the characters involved.
-The next closes thing to mattering was Britt Baker’s promo on Saraya, and I didn’t include it because it was too babyface, and Britt Baker appealed to the fans way too much as a heel in this program.
+The next closest thing that mattered was Britt Baker’s promo on Saraya.
+I didn’t include it because it was too babyface, and Britt Baker appealed to the fans way too much as a heel in this program.